9.5 Spotting, Breathing, and Safe Training Environment

 Safety During the Working Set

 Once a client is under load, safety depends on preparation, positioning, breathing, and observation.
-NASM sources emphasize safe training practices, proper equipment setup, monitoring intensity, spotting when needed, and proper breathing technique.
-These are not separate details.
-They work together during every working set.
+NASM emphasizes safe training practices, proper equipment setup, monitoring intensity, spotting when needed, and proper breathing technique.
+These work together during every working set.

-Spotting is appropriate for many heavy free-weight exercises, especially barbell bench press, dumbbell chest press, dumbbell overhead press, military press, and barbell squat.
-Machine exercises usually do not need traditional spotting because the machine path and safety stops control much of the load.
-The trainer should still teach the client how to use machine safety features.
+Spotting is appropriate for many heavy free-weight exercises — NASM specifically names the barbell bench press, overhead (military) press, and barbell squat, plus dumbbell chest and shoulder presses.
+Machine exercises usually do not need traditional spotting because the guided path and safety stops control much of the load, though the trainer still teaches how to use the safety features and escape path.

 ExerciseSpotting focusCommon exam trap